MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 [!INCLUDE [global-transparency](../includes/core-visuals/global-transparency.md)]

 #### Tooltip
-The **Tooltip** toggle only appears when the Options toggle, as outline above, has been activated.
-Subsequently, you can enable the Tooltip toggle, and you’re granted access to the settings depicted below.
+The **Tooltip** toggle only appears when the Options toggle, as outline earlier in this article, has been activated.
+Subsequently, you can enable the Tooltip toggle, and you’re granted access to the settings shown here.
 This sequential toggle design ensures that you can customize your visual elements in a structured and organized manner.
 [!INCLUDE [error-bars-error-labels-label-format](../includes/core-visuals/error-bars-error-labels-label-format.md)]

 ## Considerations and technical aspects